What Is the Cost to Replace an Alternator In 2023?

 How Much Do Mechanics Charge for Alternator Replacement?

-The average hourly rate in the US in 2022 is $50–$120 if it’s a small garage.
+The average hourly rate in the US is $50–$120 if it’s a small garage.
 A full-fledged auto shop or dealership, in turn, will charge $120–$180, or even more.
 On average, the installation takes an experienced mechanic 2–3 hours.
 That includes removing the old unit and installing a brand-new alternator.
 However, if it’s located deep inside the engine, that’s going to be 5–8 hours of work.

 Alternator Replacement Cost by Different Regions